-Fingerprints taken at USCIS go to the FBI for background checks.
-The FBI is very efficient and processes and sends them to USCIS within 3-4 weeks.
-Once your fingerprints are taken, you can check with the FBI as to whether your background has been checked and your fingerprint report has been sent back to USCIS or not.
+Fingerprints taken by the USCIS go to the FBI for background checks.
+The FBI is very efficient by processing and sending them to USCIS within 3-4 weeks.
+Once your fingerprints are taken, you can check with the FBI as to whether your background has been checked and your fingerprint report has been sent back to the USCIS or not.
 The FBI does not tell you whether the fingerprints were rejected or whether they found anything negative about you.

-If the FBI can’t track your details, you may need to contact the USCIS office where you were fingerprinted to find out the status.
+If the FBI cannot track your details, you may need to contact the USCIS office where you were fingerprinted to find out your status.

 - Applicants and petitioners residing abroad who are fingerprinted at a United States consular or military installation abroad do not need to be fingerprinted by the USCIS and are exempt from the fingerprint fee.
 These applicants and petitioners must file their completed card at the time their application or petition is filed.

-- Applicants filing initial registrations of Form I-817, Application for Family Unity Benefits under the Family Unity Program, must follow the same procedure as above.
-However, applicants filing extensions need not be fingerprinted and, therefore, do not have to pay a biometric fee.
+- Applicants filing initial registrations of a Form I-817, Application for Family Unity Benefits under the Family Unity Program, must follow the same procedure as above.
+However, applicants filing extensions need not be fingerprinted but do not have to pay a biometric fee.

 Each adult has to pay a separate biometric fee.

-I-600 cannot be approved without completing the fingerprinting process.
-Processing and adjudication of I-600 and I-600A is a high priority for USCIS.
+An I-600 cannot be approved without completing the fingerprinting process.
+The processing and adjudication of I-600 and I-600A is a high priority for the USCIS.
 Therefore, every required adult household member will be scheduled for a fingerprinting appointment on an accelerated schedule.